 Kent M. Lucaccioni

-Top Rated Personal Injury Attorney in Chicago, IL
+Top rated Personal Injury attorney in Chicago, IllinoisKent M. Lucaccioni, Ltd.

 Attorney Kent M. Lucaccioni is the founding partner of Kent M. Lucaccioni, Ltd., which has two law offices in Chicago and another in Elgin, Illinois.
 Serving clients throughout the greater Chicago metro area and across Cook, Lake and DuPage counties, Mr. Lucaccioni devotes his practice almost exclusively to personal injury law.
 He has more than 31 years of experience successfully advocating on behalf of those adversely affected by nursing home abuse, medical malpractice, serious birth injuries, car accidents, slip-and-fall accidents, construction accidents and other preventable tragedies.